ShaggyTech/nhtsa-api-wrapper/apps/docs/src/guide/typescript.md

 they are expected to be.
 The "type structure" of the function will be visible to you in case you forget what the function expects.
 It will also show what the function returns.

-You'll see `Promise<NhtsaApiResponse<GetAllMakesResults> | string>` is the return type in the case of `GetAllMakes`.
-This means that the function returns a `Promise` that resolves to either a `NhtsaApiResponse` object or a `string`.
+You'll see `Promise<NhtsaResponse<GetAllMakesResults> | string>` is the return type in the case of `GetAllMakes`.
+This means that the function returns a `Promise` that resolves to either a `NhtsaResponse` object or a `string`.
 All of the endpoint functions return a similar type using their own `Results` array type.

 ### Benefits of Typescript